Komodovaran/symmetrical-spork/README.md

 1. Generate traces with desired features running <code>traces.py</code>.
 2. Run <code>graphs.py</code> to generate graphs.
 Set desired analysis methods at top of script.

-The project is still in its alpha phase, so things might break or yield unexpected results.